tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

  nano ~/.bash_profile
  ```

-* The `nano` text editor will be opened, scroll down to the end of the file and add the following commands to point to the newest version of PHP globally in your system.
+* The `nano` text editor will be opened.
+Scroll down to the end of the file and add the following commands to point to the newest version of PHP globally in your system.

  ```shell
  # PHP Path Config